msackey-IW/event-driven-mongodb/README.md

 ## Setting Up - CLONE THE PROJECT
 - Open a terminal or command prompt (Powershell on Windows and Terminal or linux or macOS)
 - Navigate to the directory you want to clone the project. e.g. `cd path/to/your/directory`
-- Run `git clone git@github.com:msackey-IW/springboot-kong-microservice.git`
+- Run `git clone git@github.com:msackey-IW/user-info-microservice.git`
-- Alternatively, in the [project repository](https://github.com/msackey-IW/springboot-kong-microservice) you can navigate to `code -> Open with GitHub Desktop` and clone the repository through GitHub Desktop.
+- Alternatively, in the [project repository](https://github.com/msackey-IW/user-info-microservice) you can navigate to `code -> Open with GitHub Desktop` and clone the repository through GitHub Desktop.
+- Run `cd user-info-microservice`.
 - Run `mvn clean package` in the terminal - This packages the springboot application into a .jar file.
 - Run `docker-compose up` in the terminal - This creates and runs the microservice from the .jar file.
 - The endpoints are exposed via a kong gateway through the following url `http://localhost:8000/user/{id}`.
 - The id is field is a dynamic resource and returns all information attached to the user with the specified id.
 - The database can be accessed through [PGADMIN4](http://localhost:5050).
-The default username and password for this service is available at `microservice/docker-compose.yaml` associated with environment variables "PGADMIN_DEFAULT_EMAIL" and "PGADMIN_DEFAULT_PASSWORD".
+The default username and password for this service is available at `user-info-microservice/docker-compose.yaml` associated with environment variables "PGADMIN_DEFAULT_EMAIL" and "PGADMIN_DEFAULT_PASSWORD".
-- The default login credentials for the database are available in `microservice/docker-compose.yaml`
+- The default login credentials for the database are available in `user-info-microservice/docker-compose.yaml`

 ## Setting Up - DOWNLOAD THE PROJECT
 - Open and run Docker on your machine.
-- Download the application [here](git@github.com:msackey-IW/springboot-kong-microservice.git) by navigating to `code -> download ZIP`.
+- Download the application [here](https://github.com/msackey-IW/user-info-microservice) by navigating to `code -> download ZIP`.
 - Unzip the folder and open the extracted files in your downloaded IDE(Intellij or VSCode).
-- In your IDE terminal, navigate to the eCommerce folder using the command `cd eCommerce`.
+- In your IDE terminal, navigate to the eCommerce folder using the command `cd user-info-microservice`.
 - Run `mvn clean package -DskipTests` - This packages the springboot application into a .jar file.
 - Run `docker-compose up` - This creates and runs the microservice from the .jar file.
 - The endpoints are exposed via a kong gateway through the following url `http://localhost:8000/user/{id}`.
 - The id is field is a dynamic resource and returns all information attached to the user with the specified id.
 - The database can be accessed through [PGADMIN4](http://localhost:5050).
-The default username and password for this service is available at `microservice/docker-compose.yaml`
+The default username and password for this service is available at `user-info-microservice/docker-compose.yaml`
-- The default login credentials for the database are available in `microservice/docker-compose.yaml`
+- The default login credentials for the database are available in `user-info-microservice/docker-compose.yaml`

 ## KONG API GATEWAY
 - The application comes with a preloaded kong service to retrieve user information.